SeedscapeEcology/Policies-and-Responsbilities/General_Guidelines.md

 * Join the [Seedscape Blog](https://seedscapeblog.wordpress.com/) by asking Noelle to invite you as an author.

 * Send a virtual thank you or congratulatory note to team members that go above and beyond expectations with HeyTaco.
-If someone’s paper gets accepted or someone helps you out with a programming question, congratulate or thank them via Slack.
+If someone's paper gets accepted or someone helps you out with a programming question, congratulate or thank them via Slack.
 When one member accumulates enough points, they take the lab out to lunch (Noelle pays).

 ## Blog Posts